jthet/my-coe332-hws/homework05/README.md

 ```
 $ docker run -it --rm -p 5000:5000 jthet/iss_tracker:hw05
 ```
-This will open the flask app.
-Skip to step 2 of method 2 below to see how to use the flask app.
+This will open the flask app in a new container.

 ### Running the Flask App

-#### After the container is built(by running the image) :
+#### After the container is built and the Flask app is running:
 This should output the following prompt:

 ```
-$
+$ docker run -it --rm -p 5000:5000 jthet/iss_tracker:hw05
  * Serving Flask app 'iss_tracker'
  * Debug mode: on
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.